openeuler-mirror/rockchip/README.en.md

 >What is the difference between a compressed image for the EMMC and a compressed image for the SD card?

 >1.
-A compressed image for the EMMC: They are suitable for development boards with built-in EMMC storage media such as Firefly-RK3399.
+A compressed image for the EMMC: It is suitable for SoC with EMMC storage media such as Firefly-RK3399.
 They need to be flashed with Rockchip special tools.
-The flashing process is introduced in [Install an Image on the EMMC](#install-openeuler-to-the-emmc).
+The flashing process is introduced in [Install an Image on the EMMC](#install-an-image-on-an-sd-card).
 >2.
-A compressed image for the SD card: They are suitable for development boards with SD card slots.
-The flashing process is introduced in [Install an Image on the SD Card](#install-openeuler-to-the-sd-card).
+A compressed image for the SD card: It is suitable for SoC with SD card slot.
+The flashing process is introduced in [Install an Image on the SD Card](#install-an-image-on-an-emmc).
 >3.
-Single Board Computer (SBC) with EMMC can also use SD cards to boot the image.
+SoC with EMMC can also use SD cards to boot the image.
 But the storage medium selected for booting varies, If the EMMC boot priority is greater than the SD card, the system in the EMMC will be booted first.
 In this case, if you want to use the system in the SD card, you need to clear the EMMC first.

 The meaning of each parameter:

 1. -n, --name IMAGE_NAME

     The image name to be built.
-    Examples are as follows:

-    - -n openEuler-20.03-LTS-Firefly-RK3399-aarch64-alpha1
+For example, `openEuler-20.03-LTS-Firefly-RK3399-aarch64-alpha1` or `openEuler-21.09-Firefly-RK3399-aarch64-alpha1`.

 2. -k, --kernel KERNEL_URL